The governance arrangements of the CSIRO Executive Team.

 ||Chief Operating Officer|

 |Acting Chair||In absence of Chief Executive, meetings will be chaired by a Deputy Chief Executive or an ET member selected by the Chief Executive.||In absence of Deputy Chief Executive, meetings will be chaired by Senior Executive selected by the Deputy Chief Executive.||In absence of Chief Operating Officer, meetings will be chaired by a member selected by the Chief Operating Officer.|

 |Quorum||Majority of members including the Chief Executive or Deputy Chief Executive.||

 ET members of the

 Unless otherwise determined by the Chief Executive, the Executive Team will exercise collective decision making to achieve consensus.

-However, the role of the Executive Team is to assist the Chief Executive, who will make the final decision.
+However, the role of the ET is to assist the Chief Executive, who will make the final decision.

 Decisions are by consensus.